Help us improve our information

 |

-You’ll first be offered 5-ASAs (aminosalicylates).
-These may be topical (enemas or suppositories that are inserted in your bottom) or oral (tablets, capsules or granules that you take by mouth) or both.
+You may first be offered 5-ASAs.
+Your doctor may suggest a certain type, depending on where the inflammation is in your bowel.
+The 5-ASA you are offered may be topical, such as enemas or suppositories that are inserted in your bottom, or oral, including tablets, capsules or granules that you take by mouth.
 5-ASAs may be taken long-term to keep your condition under control.
-If 5-ASAs don’t work or aren’t right for you, you’ll be offered topical steroids.
-Some people will also take an oral steroid Steroids can’t be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your Colitis under control.
+If 5-ASAs don’t work or are not right for you, you may be offered topical steroids.
+Some people will also take an oral steroid, such as prednisolone.
+Other people may be offered oral steroids that work specifically in the bowel, such as Budesonide MMX or beclomethasone dipropionate.
+Steroids can’t be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your Colitis under control. |

 Moderate to severe Colitis |

-You’ll first be offered oral steroids (such as prednisolone).
-If you’re very unwell you’ll be given steroids by an infusion in hospital.
+You may first be offered oral steroids, such as prednisolone.
+If you’re very unwell you may be given steroids by an infusion in hospital.
 Steroids can’t be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your condition under control.
 Some people may be offered 5-ASAs instead.
-If these medicines don’t work or aren’t right for you, you may be offered a biologic medicine (such as adalimumab, golimumab, infliximab, vedolizumab or ustekinumab) or a JAK inhibitor (tofacitinib).
+If these medicines don’t work or aren’t right for you, you may be offered a biologic or other targeted medicine.
 You can take these medicines long-term to keep your condition under control.
-Some people may take azathioprine or mercaptopurine in combination with their biologic medicine.
+Some people may take azathioprine or mercaptopurine in combination with their biologic medicine. |

 Acute Severe Ulcerative |

-You’ll stay in hospital and be treated with a high dose of steroids by infusion.
-After seven days, if infliximab or ciclosporin haven’t worked, surgery may be necessary. |
+You’ll stay in hospital and may be treated with a high dose of steroids given through a drip into a vein in your arm.
+This is known as an infusion.
+After three days, if steroids haven’t worked you may be given infliximab or ciclosporin.
+After seven days, if infliximab or ciclosporin have not worked surgery may be necessary. |

 Some medicines can help to ease symptoms, but don’t reduce inflammation or treat the underlying Colitis.